Create Your Garden

 Color of the Blossoms

 Most cherry flowers are light pink to white, but there are also cherry trees with dark pink, yellow, or green blossoms.
-Appreciating the color of these lovely blooms is, however, not always easy because cherry blossoms change color over their life.
-Many are dark pink when in the bud, lighter pink when they first blossom, and then eventually pale pink or white when fully open.
+However, appreciating the color of these lovely blooms is not always easy because cherry blossoms change color over time.
+Many are dark pink when in the bud, lighter pink when blossoming, and then pale pink or white when fully open.
 Some cherries, such as ‘Shirofugen‘, see their whole flower color change from white to pink, giving an entirely new look at the end of the flowering season.

 Japanese Flowering Cherries, Prunus pendula, Prunus sargentii, Prunus serrulata, Prunus x yedoensis, Prunus x subhirtella, Spring clowers, Cherry blossomsWhite blossoms